Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 Provatas Beach

 Golden sands and shallow waters make Provatas the perfect beach for families.
 If you’re with little ones then walking along and swimming on the beach is one of the top things to do in Milos Greece.
-The beach is lined with mall hotels and restaurants, and it’s easily accessed by paved roads.
+The beach is lined with small hotels and restaurants, and it’s easily accessed by paved roads.

-2. Take a boat tour around the island of Milos
+Boat tour around the island of Milos

 Kleftiko Milos island boat tour